 “Do you practice other areas of law?”

 You should know whether the probate lawyer also engages in other aspects of the law.
 Depending on the complexity of the case and your attention to detail, you should always pick someone who entirely deals with probate cases.
-This guarantees you a fruitful probate process due to their nature of experience.

 “Have you practiced before the court that is handling my case?”